Iowa City, Iowa: History

 Commissioners Chauncey Swan and John Ronalds met on May 1 in the small settlement of Napoleon, south of present-day Iowa City, to select a site for the new capital city.
 The following day, the commissioners selected a site on bluffs above the Iowa River north of Napoleon, placed a stake in the center of the proposed site and began planning the new capital city.
 Commissioner Swan, in a report to the legislature in Burlington, described the site:

 Iowa City is located on a section of land lying in the form of an amphitheater.
-There is an eminence on the west near the river, running parallel with it."
+There is an eminence on the west near the river, running parallel with it.

 By June of that year, the town had been platted and surveyed from Brown St. in the north to Burlington St. in the south, and from the Iowa River eastward to Governor St.

-While Iowa City was selected as the territorial capital in 1839, it did not officially become the capital city until 1841; this was after construction on the capitol building had begun.
-The capitol building was completed in 1842, and the last four territorial legislatures and the first six Iowa General Assemblies met there until 1857, when the state capital was moved to Des Moines.
+Iowa City was selected and surveyed as the territorial capital site in 1839.
+Construction of the Old Capitol Building commenced that year, but the city did not officially serve as the territorial capital until 1841, when the building neared completion.
+The territorial legislature convened in the Old Capitol Building from 1842 until territorial government ceased on December 28, 1846, when Iowa achieved statehood.
+In 1857 the state capital was moved to Des Moines.

-Iowa Old Capitol Building

-An image of the Old Capitol dome is used in the letterhead for the University of Iowa.